Noise-Tolerant Learning for Audio-Visual Action Recognition: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} the growing popularity of mobile devices and online video platforms, people are generating and consuming a huge amount of video content every day.
-Recent study has shown that over 1 billion hours of video is watched each day on YouTube.
-This trend has encouraged advanced techniques to accurately recognize actions or events in the videos\cite{liu2018weakly,li2018unified,panda2021adamml}, which can benefit a wide range of applications, including video summarization, video retrieval, and video recommendation.
+Recent studies have shown that over 1 billion hours of video are watched daily on YouTube.
+This trend has encouraged advanced techniques to precisely recognize actions or events in the videos\cite{liu2018weakly,li2018unified,panda2021adamml}, which can benefit a wide range of applications, including video summarization, video retrieval, and video recommendation.